 Regarding KEYS files:

 archive.apache.org.
-This generally happens via an automated process which adds releases to the archive about a day after they first appear on
+This automated process generally adds releases to the archive about a day after they first appear on

 Infra operates an Apache Maven repository manager at